Index to this Page

 Marine Charger

 Most chargers sold today are smart, or regulated chargers.
-They have a small computer built in that senses the charge state of the battery and as the battery reaches full charge, reduces the amperage to avoid over charging, over heating and destroying the battery.
+They have a micro-processor built in that senses the charge state of the battery and as the battery reaches full charge, reduces the amperage to avoid over charging, over heating and destroying the battery.
 When the battery reaches full charge the charger stops charging.
 They are often called three stage chargers because they use three stages to charge; bulk, absorption and float.

-Bulk: used when the battery is deeply discharged and can accept recharge at the highest rate.
+Bulk: Used when the battery is deeply discharged and can accept recharge at the highest rate.
 Different batteries have different acceptance rates based on the design of the battery.
 What this means simply is that some batteries can be charged faster than other batteries.
 For instance AGM batteries can be charged faster than wet cells.
 Smart chargers have different settings for starting batteries, deep cycle batteries, AGM and Gel cells.

 Absorption: voltage stays constant and the current slowly tapers off.

-Float: used after the battery has reached full charge to maintain the battery.
+Float: used after the battery has reached full charge, to maintain the battery.
 This used to be called trickle charge but unlike trickle charge, does not maintain a constant voltage and current from the charger to the battery.
 The charger senses the battery state and applies current when it is needed to maintain the state of the battery.

 The more sophisticated of these chargers can tell you the state of the battery, if you have shorted plates (plates touching each other), or if the battery is no longer any good.
 Some also have a temperature sensor that you can hook to the battery.
-This type is a must when charging AGM or Gel Cell batteries so that they do not overheat and ruin the battery.
+This is a must when charging AGM or Gel Cell batteries so that they do not overheat and ruin the battery.

 For boats or RVs that have 120V AC systems as well as 12V DC, a good option is a converter/charger.
 A converter changes 120V AC to 12 V DC to run all of your DC equipment without using up your batteries.
 A converter/charger has a built in battery charger that senses the level of charge on the batteries and automatically re-charges them.
 The converter can be run off of shore power or off a generator.
 But, if you have AGM or Gel Cells you must know if the charger is voltage and temperature regulated.